alexwatever/dorian/README.md

 ## ⌨️ Controls

 - Move: WASD or Arrow Keys
-- Exit: Close the window or Ctrl+C in the terminal
+- Exit: ESC to access the in-game menu, close the window, or Ctrl+C in the terminal

-## 🗺️ Roadmap
+## 🗺️ Roadmap (WIP)

-- Sprites and textures
+- Game states (menu/playing/game over)
 - Basic collisions
 - Obstacles / interactions
 - Simple SFX/music
-- Game states (menu/playing/game over)
+- Sprites and textures